jessierenton/jessierenton.github.io/index.md

 Email: jessica.renton.16 \[at\] ucl.ac.uk

 ## Research
+My current research is focussed on Evolutionary Game Theory, with applications to cancer evolution.

 ## Publications
 1. Jessie Renton and Karen M. Page.
 The effect of contact inhibition on the evolution of cooperation in epithelia.
 In progress.